Take a look at the range of benefits and payments we have available.

 |Sole parent with 2 or more children||$1,084.13|

 What you can get

 Urgent dental treatment

 If you need help with urgent dental treatment, we generally pay up to $300.
-We may be able to pay more depending on your situation.

 Essential dental treatment